goodwillcoding/configme/README.rst

 --------------

 Project is still in development at 85% completion.
 That means it works but there no guarantees it won't break.
-Also names and options and conventions may change so backward compatibility is currently not guaranteed.
+The names, commandline options and code interfaces may change so backward compatibility is currently not guaranteed.

 Test Coverage
 ~~~~~~~~~~~~~